-- Respiratory acidosis - low pH, high PaCO2, normal or high normal bicarbonate.
-Causes - neuromuscular weakness, intrinsic lung disease, eg COPD.
+- Respiratory acidosis: low pH, high PaCO2, normal or high normal bicarbonate.

-- Respiratory alkalosis - high pH, low PaCO2, normal or high normal bicarbonate.
-Causes - any cause of hyperventilation, eg anxiety, pain.
+- Respiratory alkalosis: high pH, low PaCO2, normal or high normal bicarbonate.

-- Metabolic acidosis - low pH, normal or low normal PaCO2, low bicarbonate.
-Causes - see anion gap table above.
+- Metabolic acidosis: low pH, normal or low normal PaCO2, low bicarbonate.

 Mixed acid-base disorders occur when there is a combination of primary acid-base disturbances (but not combined respiratory acidosis and alkalosis).
 Usually the ABG result does not fit into one of the above four clinical pictures easily.
 The therapy is directed towards correction of each primary acid-base disturbance.